chiku/js-session/README.md

 Overview
 --------

-Slides from sessions on JavaScript
+Slides from sessions on JavaScript.
+This session is hosted at https://js-session.herokuapp.com/

 Dependencies
 ------------